Mir Sayyid Ali Hamadani: Influence

+Hamadani further dictated that if the non-Muslims violated any of these conditions then they forfeited their rights to life and property and those may be rightfully taken away by Muslims as though they were captured infidels.
+These efforts laid the groundwork for the large-scale forced conversion of Kashmiri Hindus to Islam under Sikandar Shah Miri (1389-1413).
+(Note: The zunnars of all these dead men weighed three ass-loads, when taken for incineration.)

 Writings

 Hamadani was a prolific author, producing over 70 treatises and books on Sufism, Islamic theology, and ethics.

 Syed Abdur-Rehman Hamdani, in his book Salar-e-Ajjam, lists 68 books and 23 pamphlets by Sayyid Ali Hamadani.

 One manuscript (Raza Library, Rampur, 764; copied 929/1523) contains eleven works ascribed to Hamadani (whose silsila runs to Naw'i Khabushani; the manuscript contains two documents associated with him).

 His writings combined Kubrawi mysticism with practical guidance, influencing both scholars and laypeople in the regions he visited.